 This course will be graded on a point system, with a total of 100 possible points.
+Students are expected to submit all assignments on time.

-Requirements Possible Points Tests 50 points Test 01 (covers chapters 1-5/6) Test 02 (covers chapters 7-11) Test 03 (covers chapters 12-16) Each Blackboard online exam is composed of 50 multiple-choice items and 1 theory question.
+Course Performance Evaluation Possible Points Tests 50 points Test 01 (covers chapters 1-5/6) Test 02 (covers chapters 7-11) Test 03 (covers chapters 12-16) Each Blackboard online exam is composed of 50 multiple-choice items and 1 theory question.
 The tests are based on the content of the text as organized and presented in PowerPoint TM lectures.
 Each test will be graded 0-100 points.
 Tests 01 and 02 are weighted .15 of overall grade whereas Test 03 is weighted .20 of overall grade.
 To best prepare for the tests, students should use their textbook-based notes as well as PowerPoint lecture slides.
 Multiple-choice items will measure students' abilities to identify/recall, differentiate, apply and analyze subject material.
 The theory question will measure students' abilities to analyze, synthesize and evaluate.

 Short Essay Quizzes 30 points There will be 10 short essay quizzes based on subject material covered in lecture and found in the textbook.
 Each short essay quiz will be graded 0-3 points with a total of 30 possible points that will be factored directly into the overall grade.
 The short essay questions will measure students' abilities to apply and analyze subject material.
 Discussion Forums 20 points Each student is expected to post a comment in 10 different discussion forums and in each forum he/she has to reply to another student's posting.
 Each discussion forum will be based on a self-assessment completed by the student and then discussed at the forum.
 Each posting with reply is worth 2 points for a total of 20 points which will be factored directly into the overall grade.
 The discussion forums will represent affective learning experiences.
 TOTAL 100 points

+101AL 100 points

 Grading Scale

-A = 94 - 100 B+ = 88 - 89 C+ = 78 - 79 D = 6 0 - 69
+A = 94 - 100 B+ = 88 - 89 C+ = 78 - 79 D = 60 - 69

-A = 90 - 93 B = 84 - 87 C = 74 - 77 F = 0 - 59
+A - = 90 - 93 B = 84 - 87 C = 74 - 77 F = 0 - 59

-B- = 80 - 83 C - = 70 - 73
+B- = 80 - 83 $C{-} = 70 - 73$